Throne of Dagobert: History and description

 The throne retained iconic status until the end of the French ancien régime.
 In the mid-18th century it was referred to in the 18th stanza of the satirical song Le bon roi Dagobert, as "an old iron chair" (un vieux fauteuil de fer).

 During the French Revolution it was transferred to the French National Library on 30 September 1791, together with several other precious objects of the treasury of Saint-Denis.

 Napoleon I saw political value in claiming the Merovingian legacy, for example as he used bees inspired by jewels found at the tomb of Childeric I in Tournai as his emblem (as in the Flag of Elba).
 He was the last French monarch to sit on the throne of Dagobert, which he used at his coronation ceremony on 2 December 1804.
 Before that, he had taken the throne to the Camp of Boulogne for the first ceremonial granting of Legion of Honour decorations to soldiers on 6 August 1804.
 On that occasion, as lore has it, the ancient throne broke under his weight and had to be repaired; be that as it may, a poorly executed repair of that period makes the chair appear narrower than it really is.

 In 1852 it was transferred to the Louvre, in which Napoleon III had created a section glorifying past rulers of France, dubbed the Musée des Souverains.
 The Bibliothèque Nationale recovered it in 1872, after that initiative was reversed following the fall of Napoleon III.

 Copies and influence

 A cast-iron copy made in the early 19th century is located in the Saint-Denis Basilica on the same spot where the throne was kept during the French ancien régime.
 That copy was itself listed as a French monument historique in 1999.
 An electrotype copy is also mentioned in 1893 at the South Kensington Museum in London.
 Another copy, made in the 1970s, is kept at the Imperial Palace of Ingelheim near Mainz.
+A copy of the throne featured in the film The King (2019), where the Dauphin of France, Louis de Guyenne, sits on the mobile throne when he meets the king of England.

 The throne's shape has inspired a type of furniture over many centuries, known as "style Dagobert" or "Dagobert armchair" (fauteuil Dagobert).